What is Children's Literature?

 7. There is a tone of joy and innocence associated with children, agricultural life, closeness to nature and unquestionably reliable friends.

 8. Can have it both ways.
 Your cake and eat it too.
 Dangerous world yet nieve innocence children can roam through it.
-Dangers of the world out there and the comforts of home.
+Dangerous world out there and yet the comforts of home.
 Grow up and remain young.
 Complex yet simple.

-9. Is didactic or has some redeaming social qualities that teach children a lesson.
+9. Is it or does it always have to be didactic and teach a lesson or have redeaming social qualities that have a positive theme.
 A universal theme of home is boring, but it is a better place to be than the dangerous world outside.

 10. Includes repetition.
-Often emphasizes what is important, repetition is a common element of folk tales and oral tradition, as well as for literary purposes by repeating words, phrases, situations, and patterns.
+Often emphasizes what is important, repetition is a common element of traditional tales, folk tales, and fairy tales as well as for literary purposes by repeating words, phrases, situations, and patterns.

 11. Contrasts extremes.
 The good and the bad.
 The ideal and the practical, ideal family and the orphan, home and wilderness or deep dark forest with all kinds of evil.
 Group and family responsibility and concern for yourself.